humanmade/altis-media/docs/lazy-loading.md

 }, 10, 3 );
 ```

-You can also use the `wp_iframe_tag_add_loading_attr` filter to customize a specific iFrame tag.
-For example, if you wanted to disable lazy-loading on iFrames from a specific provider, like YouTube, you could use the following code:
+You can also use the `wp_iframe_tag_add_loading_attr` filter to customize a specific `<iframe>` tag.
+For example, if you wanted to disable lazy-loading on inline frames from a specific provider, like YouTube, you could use the following code:

 ```php
 add_filter( 'wp_iframe_tag_add_loading_attr', function( $value, $iframe, $context ) {